soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 In cases where metadata describes a document or supplemental documentation about a resource is provided, the system is able to download that textual content and keep it as part of the search index.
 See [Harvest component](./ingestion.md) about how the content is harvested.
 With that content available a LLM powered module is able to generate some aspects of a metadata record based on that content, in cases where the metadata record is poorly populated.
 Aspects to be populated by the module are: Title, abstract, keywords, organization, spatial and temporal extent, date.

+### Metadata interlinker

+To be able to provide interlinked data and knowledge assets (e.g. a dataset, the project in which it was generated and the operating procedure used) links between metadata must be identified and registered ideally as part of the [SWR Triple Store](storage.md#knowledge-graph-triple-store).

+We distinguish between explicit and implicit links:

+- **Explicit links** can be directly derived from the data and/or metadata.
+E.g. projects in CORDIS are explicitly linked to documents and datasets.
+- **Implicit links** can not be directly derived from the (meta)data.
+They may be derived by spatial or temporal extent, keyword usage, or shared author/publisher.

+SWR-1 implements the interlinking of data and knowledge assets based on explicit links that are found in the harvested metadata.
+The harvesting processes implemented in SWR-1 have been extended with this function to detect such linkages and store them in the repository and add them to the SWR knowledge graph.
+This allows e.g. exposing this additional information to the UI for displaying and linkage the  and other functions.